-The Initiation Phase begins when agency management determines that a business function requires enhancement through an agency information technology (IT) project and investment in the application of IT assets.
-Enhancements or changes may be prompted by changes in business functions or requirements, IT advancements, and/or external sources, such as changes in public law or federal statutes.
+The Initiation Phase begins when agency management determines that a business process requires enhancement through an agency information technology (IT) project and investment in the application of IT assets.
+Enhancements or changes to business processes may be prompted by business process improvement activities, changes in business functions, IT advancements, and/or external sources, such as changes in public law or federal statutes.

-1.0 Objective/Goals
+1.0 OBJECTIVE/GOALS